 Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
 Minimum capitalization costs are as follows: Land, \$10,000; buildings, \$20,000; capital projects, \$10,000; infrastructure, \$15,000; and furniture and equipment, \$2,500.
 Purchased or constructed capital assets are reported at cost or estimated historical cost.
 Donated capital assets are recorded at their estimated fair value at the date of donation.
+Donated capital assets received after June 15, 2015 are recorded at acquisition value.
+All other purchased or constructed capital assets are reported at cost or estimated historical cost.
 The road network is reported at historical costs as reported to the North Carolina Department of Transportation under the Powell Bill program and the water and sewer system assets are reported at their historical costs.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.